How competitive is admission to MAPSS at the University of Chicago?

 Can admitted students start early, say in summer quarter?

-More information on our summer alternatives will be sent to all MAPSS students that we admit.
-In addition, many of our Psychology concentrators arrive early to begin work in lab.
-Interested students should contact our Psychology Instructor on how best to approach UChicago PIs (Principal Investigators) for placement.
+In addition, many of our Psychology concentrators arrive early to begin work in a lab.
+Admitted students should contact Hannah Hamilton to learn how best to approach UChicago faculty for placement.